 Step 1: Review Information

-For more information about Nebraska 4-H Camps and Centers Outdoor Education opportunities and programs, please review our Outdoor Education Information for Teachers and Group Leaders packet.
+For more information about Nebraska 4-H Camps environmental education opportunities and programs, please review our Environmental Education Information for Teachers and Group Leaders packet.

 Step 2: Contact Us

-To make arrangements for your class to attend an Outdoor Education program, please contact the Nebraska 4-H Camps and Centers.
+To make arrangements for your class to attend an environmental education program, please contact the Nebraska 4-H Camps.
 We will help you schedule your visit, customize the experience for your class, arrange food services, and provide cost information.

 Step 3: Arrange Transportation